alexjeanderae/python-boiler/open_ai/cheat-list.md

         Limitations: Models also don’t have access to real-time updates unless connected to external databases or updated regularly, so their knowledge is capped at the last time they were trained (for GPT-4, this is September 2021)."

+        To access more expert-level knowledge you need to ask "act as a ...".
+Try the same prompt acting as a product engineer or a door by door sales rep.

 ## 13. Documenting:
     Provide the llm with jargonistic or difficult to read text and ask it to add comments with explanations.